rdwinter2/lagom-scala_old.g8/src/main/g8/api-schema-role/README.md

   * strings are taken to be regular expressions that must full match
   * date formats such as @check(iso-8601)
   * datetime formats such as @check(iso-8601=seconds utc)
-  * the length function can be specified in bytes KMGTPE
+  * the length function can be specified in bytes and optionally a [binary prefix](https://en.wikipedia.org/wiki/Binary_prefix) without the "i" KMGTPE (K vice Ki).
 * UoM to denote the unit of measure
   * DD - decimal degree
   * ft - feet